-Pursuant to Article 427, Paragraph 1 of the Companies Act of Japan, the Company has signed an agreement with outside directors Akira Takamatsu and Shinya Hashizume as well as outside Audit & Supervisory Board member Hiroshi Tanaka limiting liability for damages, as set forth in Article 423, Paragraph 1 of the same Act.
+Pursuant to Article 427, Paragraph 1 of the Companies Act of Japan, the Company has signed an agreement with outside directors Akira Takamatsu and Shinya Hashizume as well as outside Audit & Supervisory Board member Hiroshi Tanaka and Shigeki Taenaka limiting liability for damages, as set forth in Article 423, Paragraph 1 of the same Act.
 The amount of monetary damages limited based on this agreement is the minimum amount of liability defined by laws and regulations.

 The Board of Directors meets once per month in principle, and otherwise as required, and decides the basic policies for overall management of the Company while also supervising the execution of duties of directors and executive officers.
 All important management issues are put before the Board of Directors to be deliberated and decided upon.
 The Board of Directors also receives reports on business execution performance as needed.
 In addition, a “Governance Advisory Committee” chaired by an independent outside director and comprising outside directors, the chairman and the president has been established as a voluntary advisory body to the Board of Directors.
 This council provides advice to the Board of Directors on matters such as the appointment and dismissal of directors and executive officers, the determination of remuneration, etc. for directors and executive officers, and succession plans for the president.

 The “Executive Committee,” comprising standing directors, meets three times per month in principle.
 The members of this council conduct thorough deliberations related to decision making on important individual matters related to business execution, based on the basic policies for overall management set out by the Board of Directors.